Baby development and milestones: your 1 month old

-Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life it can seem that all he does is lots of eating, sleeping, crying, and require frequent nappy changes.
+Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life, it can seem that all he does is lots of eating, sleeping, crying, and of course, peeing and pooping.

 At this age, babies have very little control of their muscles and instead rely mainly on reflex actions, such as sucking, yawning, sneezing and crying.

 As a baby progresses through his first month of life, he begins to discover that he has control of his body.
 Discovering his hands is a big moment.
 It gets even more exciting when your baby realises he can use his hands to squeeze things like your finger, or to suck on for comfort when he is hungry!

 Crawling, walking, running, and even dancing will happen sooner than you think.
 But the road to these skills starts when your baby discovers his own body, and begins to interact with the world around him.

 Speaking of motor skills, your 1 month old babyshould be able to kick when on his back, grasp your finger, follow your movements with his eyes, and might even be able to raise his head when on his tummy.

 It may seem that not much is going on in terms of development, however, all his senses are getting better.

 - Sight: A newborn can open his eyes and see almost immediately after being born.
 Though his eyes are not yet able to focus on things that are farther away than one metre, he can focus perfectly on your face when you hold him in your arms – which is the distance from your breast to your eyes.
 Don’t be alarmed if he appears cross-eyed at times.
 This is normal in an infant this young.